aspnetde/typesafe-spa/README.md

 That scope of functionality allows us to look at the following questions:

 1. How are parent-child relationships handled?
-2. How much boiler-plate code needs to be written?
+2. How much boilerplate code needs to be written?
 3. How much guidance and support provides the compiler?
-4. And after all: How maintanable aka scalable does the approach appear to be?
+4. How maintainable, aka scalable, does the approach appear to be?

 ## Approaches